povils/phpmnd/README.md

 The ``--xml-output`` option will generate an report in an Xml format to the path specified by the option.

 The ``--whitelist`` option will only process the files listed in the file specified.
-This is useful for incremental anaysis.
+This is useful for incremental analysis.

+The ``--check-naming`` option will check for names for numbers being used, eg `$six = 6`; You also need to pass in a csv of supported languages you wish to check (e.g. en)

 **By default it analyses conditions, return statements, and switch cases.**